Inflation in Australia

 Data Sources and Methodology

-Australia inflation data on WorldPulse is sourced from Australian Bureau of Statistics (ABS) via automated data pipelines, primarily through FRED (Federal Reserve Economic Data) and direct statistical office feeds.
-Data is updated automatically as new CPI releases are published.
+Australia inflation data on WorldPulse is sourced from Australian Bureau of Statistics (ABS) via automated data pipelines.
+Data is updated automatically as new CPI releases are published, typically on a quarterly basis.

 All time series are point-in-time reconstructed: historical values reflect what was originally published, not retroactively revised figures.
 This is critical for backtesting and research applications where contamination-free data is required.